abhishektyaagi/Blog/faqs/faq.md

 ### <a name="q8"></a>What do you like to do outside of Science[CHANGE THIS]?
 What fuels your passion?

-As I have grown up over the years I have seen myself inclined towards forming a lifestyle supporting 'Generalism' rather than trying to be a 'Specialist'.
+Growing up over the years I have seen myself inclined towards forming a lifestyle supporting 'Generalism' rather than trying to be a 'Specialist'.
 I feared it for a while that I am just wasting my time and should focus on absolutely one thing to taste some success.
-But I have come to favor the strategy of trying to learn different new things irrespective of whether they do or do not complement each other Of course, with a right balance!).
+But I have come to favor the strategy of trying to learn different new things irrespective of whether they do or do not complement each other (Of course, with a right balance!).
+It does not mean that I don't like sticking to one thing, rather I played Cricket for over 5 years and represented my High School in Zonals.
+But because of trying out new things I have been able to learn to play Table Tennis and Foosball in the last 6 months expanding my skill-set.

 My current ventures include learning French and working on obtaining my FMSCI license so that I can give a shot to my ever lingering desire to drive cars fast and do a hand-brake turn in a slick manner.
 In future, or as an one of on going efforts I would like to be much more consistent with my writing as I lack sometimes coheiveness in my thoughts.

+P.S: If you want to know more about 'Generalism' vs 'Specialism', Tim Ferris has a podcas on that.
+You can check that out [here](https://podbay.fm/podcast/863897795/e/1405710085)

 ### <a name="q9"></a>How will you describe your academic performance in Undergraduate?
 Any reasons for not scoring higher?